MarkSoluiman/SecPlus/Chapter 3/Part1/Other Infrastructure Concepts 3.1.md

 ## On-Premises Security

 The user have full control of the servers in-house.
-The on-site It team can manage security better.
-However, a local it team can be expensive and difficult to staff.
+The on-site IT team can manage security better.
+However, a local IT team can be expensive and difficult to staff.

 System checks can happen at any time.
 However, security changes can take time to install new equipment, configurations.